HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 6. Close the attribute table by clicking the `x` in the upper left-hand corner.

 7. Let's change the symbology of the territories layer.
-Another way to open the layer properties is to double-click the layer.
-Double-click `treaty-summary-1919`, or right-click the layer, and select `Properties`.
+Open the layer properties by double-clicking the layer in the layer menu.
+You can also open the properties by right-clicking the layer, and selecting `Properties`.

 8. Select the `Symbology` tab in the properties menu.
 ![Screenshot of QGIS properties menu with symbology selected](media/16.png)